Willgunter/Discord-Clone/README.md

         idea: make a new property in the user object (maybe enum?) and set it to the color of the profile and have the image be titled that color and store them in the image file maybe??? really shouldn't be too too hard
-    - let users change color of either profile pictures / font color in bottom left corner??
+    - ✅✅✅let users change color of either profile pictures / font color in bottom left corner✅✅✅ (profile picture + user box border color)
         ✅✅✅add gear icon that links to profile✅✅✅
     - make "profile" route more pretty --> remove profile route and put all information in user box?
     - ✅✅✅fix up messages and stuff (attach a user to a message✅✅✅, make box look better, etc...)